TPZ-CORE/tpz_core/README.md

 are very well made, fully configurable, including webhooks and most importantly, they all have DevTools - Injection Cheating Protections.

+# Repositories

+You can find all of our repositories [here](https://github.com/TPZ-CORE?tab=repositories)
 # Development API

 Checkout the official website - [Gitbook](https://tpz-core.gitbook.io/tpz-core-documentation)